JakubSmid/MRI-ischemic-stroke-segmentation/README.md

 The fourth part is the `3dunet` folder, which contains custom implementation of 3D U-Net.
 This folder also contains training scripts and trained models.

-Summarized results and output can be found in the `results` folder.
+Summarized results of the experiments can be found in the `results` folder.
 There are csv files with statistics for each model, visualisations of the predictions and Jupyter notebook with analysis of the results.